 Liverpool Hope University pursues a path of excellence in scholarship and collegial life without reservation or hesitation.
 The University’s distinctive philosophy is to ‘educate in the round’ – mind, body and spirit – in the quest for Truth, Beauty and Goodness.

-LIHE later became a single, unified College and was given the new name of Liverpool Hope to represent the mission of the college.
+At the beginning of each academic term we hold a Foundation Service to restate our foundational mission and values.
+Our Graduation ceremonies are held in alternating years in both the Anglican and Catholic Cathedrals in Liverpool.The new name of Liverpool Hope University was chosen to represent the ecumenical mission of the Institution.
 Liverpool Hope University was born in July 2005, when the Privy Council bestowed the right to use the University title.
 Research Degree Awarding Powers were granted by the Privy Council in 2009.

 Story of Hope Exhibition Board 2 - 1844 to 1856

 Story of Hope Exhibition Board 3 - 1930 to 1945

 Story of Hope Exhibition Board 4 - 1964 to 1978

 Story of Hope Exhibition Board 5 - 1978 to 1994